Ayane (Dead or Alive): Designs

-Ayane's outfits in the Ninja Gaiden series were designed to emphasize the character's butterfly motif.
-Koei Tecmo general manager Yosuke Hayashi stated that the image of Ayane "fighting while covered in blood symbolizes the intensity and sharpness" of the games.
+Ayane's outfits in the Ninja Gaiden series were designed to emphasize her butterfly motif.
+Koei Tecmo general manager Yosuke Hayashi said that the image of Ayane "fighting while covered in blood symbolizes the intensity and sharpness" of the games.

-Standing 157 cm (5 ft 2 in) tall, Ayane is a teenage Japanese woman with red eyes and measurements of 93-54-84 cm (37-22-33 in).
+Standing tall, Ayane is a teenage Japanese woman with red eyes and measurements of 93-54-84 cm (37-22-33 in).
 She has purple hair extending to her neck, with bangs in the front.
 Several designs were considered during development, including a biker style outfit as well as various ensembles with short skirts and a top that exposed her chest.
 The finalized design, dubbed her "ribbon outfit", features a dark blue strapless miniskirt dress with a butterfly imprint and an orange trim that exposes portions of her body: shoulders, cleavage, and part of her right thigh.
 Additionally, the outfit had matching flowing sleeves, stockings, and high heel boots, while a headband wraps across her brow, with a ribbon tied to the left side of it.
 An orange sash surrounds her waist, tied into a large bow on her back.
 After the outfit was decided, the development team spent additional time adjusting the color scheme.

 In terms of physical appearance, the developers wanted to counter the then-perception that it was impossible to "create beautiful girls in 3D", with Itagaki aiming to create "Digital Venus" designs that would be popular on media character rankings.
 To this end, particular emphasis was placed on the size and movement of the cast's breasts, in part due to the development team's own preference and what they perceived as a "breast boom" in Japan—an increase in average bust sizes across the nation—at the time.
 Due to Ayane's original outfit exposing her shoulders, Itagaki gave their animation and movement particular attention.
 He described the process as "trial and error" and was not satisfied with the results until three days before the game's release deadline.